5 Ideas for Picnic Lunches with Texas Olive Oil

 All a picnic needs is a blanket, a basket, and some food.
 Finding a blanket and basket is easy enough.
 The hard part is packing the picnic food.
 Not every food has staying power—it can melt, spoil, sour, and attract ants.
 So, which foods work for a picnic?

 Trying to stay healthy?
 Choose a salad picnic lunch.
-Salads can be as complex or as simple as you like—you can choose chicken salads with a lemon balsamic vinaigrette or a simple cucumber salad with lime.
+Salads can be as complex or as simple as you like—you can choose chicken salads with a balsamic vinaigrette or a simple cucumber salad with lime.

 Traditional picnics often have potato salads or fruit salads because a leafy salad might wilt or get ruined.